Razmo99/SnipeITDockerDeployment/README.md

 user <--> nginx <--> Snipe-it --> MariaDB

 #### Environment Variables
-Edit the `.env` file and enter in you secrets and instance specific information.
+Edit the `.env` file and enter in your secrets and instance specific information.
 Such as your `APP_KEY`

 #### SSL Certificates